dotnet/corefxlab/docs/specs/priority-queue.md

-    public TKey Dequeue();  // throws InvalidOperationException if the queue is empty (like Queue<>) public TKey Peek(); // throws InvalidOperationException if the queue is empty (like Queue<>) public void Enqueue(TKey key, TPriority priority); // throws ArgumentException if the key was already in the collection, like IDictionary<TKey,TPriority>.Add(), since  adding a distinct item twice with different priorities may be a programming error public bool TryDequeue(out TKey key, out TPriority priority); // returns false if the queue is empty public bool TryPeek(out TKey key, out TPriority priority); // returns false if the queue is empty
+    public TKey Dequeue();  // throws InvalidOperationException if the queue is empty (like Queue<>) public TKey Peek(); // throws InvalidOperationException if the queue is empty (like Queue<>) public void Enqueue(TKey key, TPriority priority); // throws ArgumentException if the key was already in the collection, like IDictionary<TKey,TPriority>.Add(), since  adding a distinct item twice with different priorities may be a programming error public void Update(TElement key, TPriority priority); // throws ArgumentException if the key was not in the collection public void EnqueueOrUpdate(TElement key, TPriority priority); // doesn't throw, always updates priority of keys aready in the colleciton public void Enqueue(TKey key, TPriority priority); // throws ArgumentException if the key was already in the collection, like IDictionary<TKey,TPriority>.Add(), since  adding a distinct item twice with different priorities may be a programming error public bool TryDequeue(out TKey key, out TPriority priority); // returns false if the queue is empty public bool TryPeek(out TKey key, out TPriority priority); // returns false if the queue is empty